Skip to main content

 • Underlying depression or purposelessness

 Breaking the doom scrolling habit creates space to address these root causes.
-Wellness patches can support the transition, but you'll also want to examine what you're avoiding by staying glued to your feed.
+A wearable ritual can be one small habit in the mix, but you'll also want to examine what you're avoiding by staying glued to your feed.

 If doom scrolling is just one of many avoidance behaviors and you're struggling to function, talk to a therapist.
 Seriously—this is what they're good at.